AkshayGuleria/do/do_openedge/README.md

 This driver implements the DataObjects API for the Progress OpenEdge relational database.
 This driver is currently provided only for JRuby.

+### Known Issues

+#### Version 10.2B

+ * DECIMAL/NUMERIC SQL types are truncating all digits after the decimal point.
+   According to ProKB #P187898, it appears to be a regression bug in the JDBC driver.
+This is causing one of the BigDecimal specs to fail.

 ## Synopsis

 An example of usage: